Son of James and Emma Holt, of the High Street, Ticknall, Derbyshire;

 whose occupation is recorded as that of a Charwoman.
 James had also changed his vocation at this period to that of a Blacksmith/Striker,

 as the terminology would suggest, an apprentice Blacksmith involved in the Smithing process.

 No other details can be found in the Census records post 1901 other than

-found employment with Rowland Meyrick of Hall Orchards as a Gardener.
+to the war he had found employment with Rowland Meyrick of Hall Orchards as a Gardener.